 There are many nature trails around the reserve including the Tufted duck route, the Skylark trail and the Kingfisher trail.
 This is a wheelchair friendly site.

-The Nature centre is open 8am-5pm Mon-Fri and 8am-6pm at weekends.
-Access to the reserve is open at all times however the carpark closes at dusk.
+The Nature centre is open 8am-4pm.
+Access to the reserve is open at all times however the car park closes at dusk.
 There is disabled parking onsite and there are accessible trails around the reserve, that are suitable for pushchairs and wheelchairs.
 Access to some of the hides are also suitable for wheelchair users.
 Contact the Trust for more information.

 When to visit

 Opening timesNature reserve: 7am until dusk daily.
 Visitor Centre: Weekdays 8am - 4pm; weekends and bank holidays 8am - 4pm.

 Best time to visitAll year round.
 Seasonal highlights include Butterflies (inc. brown argus) in Spring, Sand martins in Summer and Starling murmurations in Winter.

 We have launched a £1 million Attenborough Nature Reserve Lifeline Appeal to purchase and look after the reserve for generations to come.